YichenQiu/deepdesign.space/README.md

 # DEEP DESIGN
 An image classifier for interior design styles.
-User can upload a photo of an interior space and see how much his image belongs to a certian interior design style.
+User can upload a photo of an interior space and see how much this image belongs to a certian interior design style.

 Try it out at www.deepdesign.space
 ![](images/webpage.png?)